mjosaarinen/lwsha_isa/README.md

 	algorithms SHA-224, SHA-256, SHA-384, and SHA-512.
 	These older functions are denoted as SHA2-xxx to avoid confusion.

-Currently this repository contains "runnable pseudocode" implementations and unit tests for all.
+Presently this repository contains "runnable pseudocode" implementations and unit tests for all.
 Running `make` followed by `./xtest` should execute those tests on most Linux type PCs without any special hardware or software.